 "What did you come to see?"
 Letting the deep Questions Surface Within Us

-Both JBap and Jesus have been rejected by the Jewish leadership; they clearly believe these two are unsuitable to be considered the chosen Ones of God, either as prophet or as Messiah.
+Both JBap and Jesus have been rejected by the Jewish leadership; they clearly believe these two are unsuitable to be considered the chosen Ones of God, either as a prophet or as God's Messiah.
 The question posed to them at the beginning of the chapter, [[What did you come to see?]] was also answered in two ways, focusing on two possibilities, "A reed shaking in the wind?]] --- were you looking for the expected thing when traveling out in the desert wadis, or [[A man dressed in fine clothes?]] (were you looking for the unexpected thing when you went traveling in or to desert wadi's --- and even then, were you truly open to the unexpected)?
-The chapter begins with the situation that neither the expected nor the unexpected the pilgrims imagined resolved their deepest hungers or needs.
+The chapter begins with the implicit observation that neither the expected nor the unexpected the pilgrims imagined resolved their deepest hungers or needs.
 They were not really open to the Prophet of Prophets whom we know as John the Baptizer.
 And Jesus?
 He definitely didn't fit their expectations.
-Apparently they were not ready to repent or seriously coming to see God sending anyone at all.
+Apparently, they were not ready to repent or seriously come to see anyone the God of surprises might send.

 Looking to Friday's Service: On the Importance of Play in Contemplative Life (Reprise)